 22.214.171.124 Changes to Requirements

 Advancement requirements change from time to time.
-For Boy Scouting and Varsity Scouting, check the latest annual edition of Boy Scout Requirements.
+For Boy Scouting, check the latest annual edition of Boy Scout Requirements.
 Once a new or revised requirement appears in that publication, which is released each January, any Scout beginning work on his next rank or Eagle Palm must use the new or revised requirement as stated there.

 If a new or revised rank or Eagle Palm requirement is first introduced in a reprinting of the Scout Handbook after the January release of the Boy Scout Requirements book, then the Scout has until the following January 1 to decide what to do.
 He may either continue—or begin work—using the old requirements, or he may switch to—or begin work—using the new requirements.
 If he chooses to use the old requirements, he may continue using them until he has completed the rank.
 Sometimes, however—especially for more significant changes—the Scout Handbook, the Boy Scout Requirements book, or official communications from the National Council may set forth a different procedure that must be used and may establish a date by when use of the old requirements must cease.